Alcohol And Meth Facts

 Meth Abuse And Binge Drinking

 Studies found there was an increase of Meth abuse in the case of binge drinking.
-Binge drinking is marked by drinking large amounts of alcohol in a specific amount of time, varying on genders.
-For example, women are considered to be binge drinking when they consume 4 or more drinks in a 2-hour timeframe, and when men drink 5 or more drinks in a 2-hour timeframe.
-According to Very Well Mind, another study conducted by Columbia University and the New York Psychiatric Institute concluded the following when examining men who abused both substances:
+Binge drinking is marked by drinking large amounts of alcohol in a specific amount of time.
+Women are considered to be binge drinking when they consume 4 or more drinks in a 2-hour timeframe, men when they drink 5 or more drinks in a 2-hour timeframe.
+A study conducted by Columbia University and the New York Psychiatric Institute concluded the following when examining men who abused both substances:

 - The participants felt less drunk due to this combination.